 We further calculate the mean square error ratio (MSE ratio) of the plain estimator to the MAS estimators.
 The results are shown in Figure~\ref{fig: logit rela eff}.
 The MSE ratios are plotted in the $\log$ scale since it can be extremely large in some cases.
 The MAS estimators outperform the plain estimator in terms of MSE for all subsample sizes, especially when $\tilde{\bh}^{\rm opt}$ is adopted in the MAS estimators.
 In particular, the log$_{10}$(MSE ratio) can exceed 1.8 when the subsample size is 5000, which corresponds to an MSE ratio greater than 60.

 Next, we evaluate the computational performance of the proposed estimators.
 We compare the CPU times of the above subsampling estimators and the whole data-based estimator.
-All calculations are implemented in the R programming \citep{Rcore2016}.
-The computer platform on which calculations are performed is a Windows server with a 24-core processor and 128GB RAM.
-Table \ref{tab: simul time n Logit} presents the CPU times under the logistic model.
+All calculations are implemented in the R programming.
+The computer platform on which calculations are performed is a Windows server with a 52-core processor and 256GB RAM.
+Table \ref{tab: logit time n} presents the CPU times of different estimators under the logistic regression.

-From Table \ref{tab: simul time n Logit}, it can be seen that the computing times of all nine subsampling estimators are significantly shorter than that of the whole data-based estimator.
-The computing times of the moment-assisted estimators are close to that of the corresponding plain estimators.
-This together with the results in Figure \ref{fig: simul RMSE} and Table \ref{tab: simul bias sd Logit} shows that the proposed MAS strategy can significantly improve the estimation efficiency of the subsampling estimator with a little extra computational burden.
+From Table \ref{tab: logit time n}, it can be seen that the computing times of all subsampling estimators are significantly shorter than that of the whole data-based estimator.
+The computing time of the MAS estimators are close to that of the corresponding plain estimators.
+This together with the results in Figures \ref{fig: logit bias se} and\ \ref{fig: logit rela eff} shows that the proposed MAS strategy can significantly improve the estimation efficiency of the subsampling estimator with a little extra computational burden.
 Additionally, the computing times of the uniform subsampling-based MAS estimators are shorter than that of the nonuniform subsampling-based estimators which need to calculate the optimal subsampling probability over the whole data.

-We consider the logistic model in this section, while similar results can be observed under other models.
-Further simulation results under the Weibull model can be found in Appendix \ref{appendix: nume}.